ankitparida/Boston-Airbnb-Data-Analysis/README.md

 ## What are the main questions which we are trying to answers?
   1. Which time of the year is the peak tourist season?
   2. How price of a room is corelated with other attributes?
-  3. Which streets accomodates the most expensive AirBnb Properties?
+  3. Which streets accommodates the most expensive AirBnb Homes?

 We are also trying to build a predictive model which will predict the price of a AirBnb using different attributes.
 The algorithms used are MultiLinear Regression, KNN Regressor and Random Forest Regressor.